 In this aspect, there will always be a concern with a fixed blade.

-The problem with fixed blade broadheads is in its arrow flight.
+The problem with fixed-blade broadheads is in their arrow flight.

 Sometimes, the fixed blade arrow does not come out of the bow straight.
 When this happens, the fixed blade gets resistance from the wind.

-Because of the resistance, you need to sight in the bow at all times.
+Because of the resistance, you must always sight-in the bow.
 You have to take this extra precaution every time you shoot a target.

 Such extra precaution and such a problem does not exist with mechanical blades.